strongoier/CS560Project/README.md

 Notice:

-- Parameters of a function declaration has to be explicitly typed
+- Parameters of a function declaration have to be explicitly typed
-- Variables cannot be assigned to values with different types
+- A single variable cannot be assigned to values with different types